RafliKamal/UTS-API/README.md

 cd world-watcher
 Open index.html in your browser.

-Replace API keys in the script sections with your own.
+if the data doesn't display, it's because the API has reached its usage limit.
+Wait 24 hours and try again, or you can Replace the API keys in the script sections with your own.